BenjaGramsch/BenjaGramsch/README.md

 Hello!
-Welcome to my humble github, I am Benjamin Gramsch and I'll be your guide
+Welcome to my humble github

-MSc. in Spatial, Transport and Environmental Economics
+I am Benjamin Gramsch, MSc. in Spatial, Transport and Environmental Economics

 My main interest is to use spatial and statistical analysis in combination with Machine Learning to create more sustainable and equitable cities